 There's also real-time PvP matches to take part in both online and locally, and you can build up your team through auctions and Scouts to make sure you've got the best players on your side.

-Treasure and match-3 seem to go hand-in-hand, since they both usually involve gems, so maybe Treasure Hunters! isn't such a wild idea after all.
+Treasure and match-3 seem to go hand-in-hand, since they both usually involve gems, so maybe Temple Run: Treasure Hunters (formerly Treasure Hunters!) isn't such a wild idea after all.

 You'll be solcing puzzles through match-3 mechanics as your character delves deep into over 100 levels of tomb-raiding looking for the titular treasure.